np3/Hello_Triangle/README.md

-Hello Triangle Vulkan demo
+Hello Triangle Vulkan demo -- vertex binding offset
 =========================

 This is a traditional Hello World style application for graphical Vulkan.
 It renders a RGB shaded equilateral triangle (well, if the resolution is a square).
+And it tries if vertex binding offset using `vkCmdBindVertexBuffers()` works.

 The code is quite flat and basic, so I think it's good enough for learning.
 No tutorial or even much comments are provided though (comments do lie anyway